ShannaRenee/README-Creator/README.md

 ## Questions
 You can check out my GitHub Profile at: https://github.com/ShannaRenee<br>
-If you have any additonal questions you can email me at: shanna.renee.morris@gmail.com
+If you have any additional questions you can email me at: shanna.renee.morris@gmail.com